daleconboy/endor-labs/README.md

 There is one problem with CSS Modules, and that is related to the TypeScript support for them.
 There are few solutions out there to provide desirable functionality in this area.
 And the ones that do exist, are not seeing widespread use.
 This is assumedly a reflection of the fact that CSS Modules are not necessarily the most popular React-based styling solution at the moment.

-I oped to use the [typed-css-modules](https://www.npmjs.com/package/typed-css-modules) package to provide TS support.
+I opted to use the [typed-css-modules](https://www.npmjs.com/package/typed-css-modules) package to provide TS support.
 This package worked out well and also tied in nicely with Vite's watch mode.
 It also provides _full_ type safety for your CSS classes, since it continuously produces `.d.ts` files for your `.module.css` files.
 Which means that TypeScript will not allow you to access a classname that is not defined in the `.module.css` file.

 This full type safety is much better than some of the other solutions out there that provide more naive, generic `Record<string, string>` sorts of typings.